College Allies

 - Supporting the development of data tracking and evaluation tools

-- Developing systems to sustain Peer Leadership including hiring, training, supervision, and scheduling
+- Developing systems to sustain Peer Leadership including hiring, training, supervision, scheduling, and securing stable sources of Peer Leader pay

 See College Allies’s Program Rubric